pulumi/docs/content/docs/esc/concepts/_index.md

 * The *communications* team, that manages secrets/config for the mailing service and texting service.
 * The *central platform* team, that owns most common config, including OIDC config and the keys/config for the feature flag system.

 Permissions to these environments can be defined separately to minimize security exposure.

-The above diagram shows an example of how a customer might organize their environments.
+They can be reused indepedently or composed into more complex application scenarios.

 ### Dynamic vs static configurations